Guidance

 Delegation

 6.76.
-Information should be provided as to how functions are delegated under the Act (eg whether decisions are to be taken by a licensing officer, licensing sub-committee or full committee).
-A table setting out the scheme of delegation required by the Act may be the most appropriate method for this and is located in Part 4 of this guidance.
+Information should be provided as to how functions are delegated under the Act (for example, whether decisions are to be taken by a licensing officer, licensing sub-committee or full committee).
+A table setting out the scheme of delegation required by the Act may be the most appropriate method for this and is located in Part 4 of this guidance of this guidance.

 Previous sectionAdvertisement and publication